Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --program PROGRAM, -p PROGRAM
-                            Please assign the query feature.
-The options are "riboswitch", "thermometer", "both".
+                            Please assign the feature that you want to detect.
+The options can be "riboswitch", "thermometer", "both".
                             Default is both.
       --infernal_path INFERNAL_PATH, -if INFERNAL_PATH
-                            Please assign the folder of Infernal (where is cmscan and cmsearch located).
+                            Please assign the path of Infernal folder which include cmscan and cmsearch.
       --riboswitch_ID RIBOSWITCH_ID, -ri RIBOSWITCH_ID
-                            If --program is "riboswitch" or "both", please assigh the path of the riboswitch ID of Rfam.
+                            If --program is "riboswitch" or "both", please assigh the file path of riboswitch ID in Rfam.
 The file should include the Accession, ID and Description of riboswitch in Rfam.
       --RNA_thermometer_ID RNA_THERMOMETER_ID, -ti RNA_THERMOMETER_ID
-                            If --program is "thermometer" or "both", please assigh the path of the RNA thermometer ID of Rfam.
+                            If --program is "thermometer" or "both", please assigh the file path of RNA thermometer ID of Rfam.
 The file should include the Accession, ID and Description of RNA thermometer in Rfam.
       --gff_path GFF_PATH, -g GFF_PATH
-                            The path of annotation gff folder.
+                            Path of the annotation gff folder.
       --tss_path TSS_PATH, -t TSS_PATH
-                            The path of TSS gff folder.
+                            Path of the TSS gff folder.
       --UTR_length UTR_LENGTH, -u UTR_LENGTH
-                            The length of UTR.
+                            The UTR length.
 Default is 300.
       --transcript_path TRANSCRIPT_PATH, -a TRANSCRIPT_PATH
-                            The path of transcript gff folder.
+                            Path of the transcript gff folder.
       --fasta_path FASTA_PATH, -f FASTA_PATH
-                            The path of genome fasta folder.
+                            Path of the genome fasta folder.
-      --Rfam RFAM, -R RFAM  The path of Rfam CM database.
+      --Rfam RFAM, -R RFAM  Path of the Rfam CM database.
       --e_value E_VALUE, -e E_VALUE
-                            The cutoff of e value.
+                            The maximum e value.
 Default is 0.001.
       --output_all, -o      One query sequence may fit multiple riboswitches or RNA thermometers.
-If --output_all is True, all results all be printed out.
-Or it will only print the best one.
+If --output_all is True, all results will be printed out.
+Otherwise, only the best one will be printed out.
 Default is False.
       --fuzzy FUZZY, -z FUZZY
-                            The fuzzy of nucleotides for 3' or 5' end.
+                            The fuzzy (nucleotides) for extracting the sequences of potential riboswitches or RNA thermometers.
 Default is 10.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
                             The number of nucleotides of ribosome binding site can be different with AGGAGG.
 Default is 2.
       --start_codon START_CODON, -ac START_CODON
                             The types of start coden.
-If more than one type are assigned, please use comma to separate them.
+If multiple types need to be assigned, please use comma to separate them.
 Default is ATG.
       --max_dist_rbs MAX_DIST_RBS, -Mr MAX_DIST_RBS
-                            The maximum distance between ribosome binding site and start codon.
+                            The maximum distance (nucleotides) between ribosome
+                            binding site and start codon.
 Default is 14.
       --min_dist_rbs MIN_DIST_RBS, -mr MIN_DIST_RBS
-                            The minmum distance between ribosome binding site and start codon.
+                            The minimum distance (nucleotides) between ribosome
+                            binding site and start codon.
 Default is 5.

-- Output files
+- **Output files**

-All output files of riboswitch will be stored in ``$ANNOgesic/output/riboswitch`` and all output files of RNA thermometer will be stored in ``$ANNOgesic/output/RNA_thermometer``.
+Output files of the riboswitch are stored in ``$ANNOgesic/output/riboswitch`` and output files of the RNA thermometer are stored in ``$ANNOgesic/output/RNA_thermometer``.

+Names of the output folders are following:

+**scan_Rfam:** Stores the results of searching to Rfam with ``cmscan`` (`Infernal <http://infernal.janelia.org/>`_).

-``gffs``: The gff files of riboswitchs / RNA_thermometer.
+**gffs:** Stores gff files of riboswitchs / RNA_thermometer.
+Some useful information can be found in the tags of the attributes within the gff file.
+Based on this information, we can know the details of the specific riboswitchs / RNA_thermometer.
+The tags are as following:

+	**rfam_id:** Rfam ID of this riboswitchs / RNA_thermometer.

+	**e-value:** E-value of searching this riboswitchs / RNA_thermometer to Rfam.

+	**method:** This riboswitchs / RNA_thermometer is detected by which method.

-``tables``: The tables of riboswichs / RNA_thermometer with more details.
+**tables:** Stores tables of riboswichs / RNA_thermometer with more details.
+The meaning of each column in this table is as following:

-``scan_Rfam``: The results of searching to Rfam with ``cmscan`` (`Infernal <http://infernal.janelia.org/>`_).
-User can check the results of blast.

-``statistics``: The statistics files and figures.
+	**ID:** Riboswichs / RNA_thermometer ID.

+	**strain:** Strain name.

+	**strand:** Strand of the riboswichs / RNA_thermometer.

+	**associated_CDS:** Downstream CDS of the riboswichs / RNA_thermometer.

+	**start_genome:** This riboswichs / RNA_thermometer starts from which position of the genome.

+	**end_genome:** This riboswichs / RNA_thermometer ends to which position of the genome.

+	**Rfam:** Rfam ID of this riboswichs / RNA_thermometer.

+	**e_value:** E-value of searching this riboswitchs / RNA_thermometer to Rfam.

+	**start_align:** Position of this riboswichs / RNA_thermometer can be aligned to the genome.

+	**end_align:** Position this riboswichs / RNA_thermometer can be aligned to the genome.

+**statistics:** Stores the file which contains the riboswichs / RNA_thermometer with correspnding amount.

 crispr
 ---------------
 ``crispr`` integrates CRISPR Recognition Tool (`CRT <http://www.room220.com/crt/>`_) which can detect the repeat units and spacer of CRISPR.
-It can also compare to genome annotation to exclude some false positives.

-- Pre-required tools and files
+Moreover, the false positives can be removed by comparing candidates with genome annotation.

+- **Required tools**

 `CRT <http://www.room220.com/crt/>`_.

+- **Required files**

-Fasta file of genome sequence.
+**Fasta file of the genome sequence**

-Some useful information can be assigned to improve the prediction:
+- **Optional input files**

-Gff files of genome annotation.
+**Gff files of the genome annotation:** This file can be used for removing false positives.

-- Arguments
+- **Arguments**

 ::